 Before you go backpacking in Azerbaijan, you need to know

-Police registration – Important! – If you plan to backpack in Azerbaijan for more than two weeks, you must register at the police station.
+Police registration – Important! – If you plan to backpack in Azerbaijan for more than 10 days, you must register at the police station.
+You can register online here.
 What will happen if you don’t register?
 Basically, you will be forced to pay a 200USD fee upon your exit.
-If you refuse to pay, you won’t be allowed you to leave the country and they will force you to go to the police station, where you will sign a deportation letter.
-This way, you’ll be deported and banned from entering the country for a year but you will save 200USD.
-It happened to me, so this information is 100% verified.
+If you refuse to pay, you’ll be deported and banned from entering the country for a year but you will save 200USD.
+It actually happened to me.
+When you register (link provided before), you have to fill in your address in Azerbaijan.
+Once the authorities check your address, then you can apply for your longer stay.
+At the end, you will receive an email which tells you that you can stay as long as your visa lasts.

 Visa for Azerbaijan – Applying for an Azerbaijani visa used to be a difficult process but, since January 2017, the Government has liberalized its visa regime.
 Now, most nationalities (81 countries) can apply for an e-visa, valid for 30 days.
 For more information, read Caravanistan article.